-This is a seamless technique for estimating a huge backlog of relative large items.
-T-shirt sizing is based on the concept of binning- a technique for accurately grouping together items of similar size.
-The bins are typically allocated labels matching to those commonly used with T-shirt sizes: extra small, small, medium, large, extra-large, etc.
+This is a seamless technique for estimating a huge backlog of relatively large items.
+T-shirt sizing is based on binning- a technique for accurately grouping together items of similar size.
+The bins are typically allocated labels matching those commonly used with T-shirt sizes: extra small, small, medium, large, extra-large, etc.

-The primary advantage to t-shirt sizes is the ease of getting started.
-T-shirt sizes can be a great way of becoming familiar to relative estimating.
+The primary advantage of t-shirt sizes is the ease of getting started.
+T-shirt sizes can be a great way of becoming familiar with relative estimating.
 So, you can start with it if your team finds that easier.

 3) The Bucket System

 A very fast method of rough estimation is the Large/Uncertain/Small method.
-The team categorizes the items as per being Large/Uncertain/Small, starting with populating the extreme categories.
-Following which, the group can discuss the more intricate items.
+The team categorizes the items as large/Uncertain/Small, starting with populating the extreme categories.
+Following this, the group can discuss the more intricate items.
 This is actually a generalization of the bucket system.
 The system is especially good to use in smaller groups with comparable items.

 5) Dot Voting